Guru-1205/Java-DSA-OOPS-PrepHub/README.md

 ### Handwritten Notes
 ✍️ Located in the `JAVA BASICS & OOPS HANDWRITTEN NOTES` folder.
 This folder has chapter-wise notes on all topics under Java and OOPS.
-📜 Located in the `JAVA DSA HANDWRITTEN NOTES CHAPTER WI...` folder.
+📜 Located in the `JAVA DSA HANDWRITTEN NOTES CHAPTER WISE` folder.
 This folder contains detailed handwritten notes on various DSA topics.

 📝 **Additional Notes**:
   - `JAVA ALL NOTES - 1.pdf`: An overall view of everything about Java.